Amazing Dog Senses

 Amazing Dog Senses - 5 Fun Facts

-Dogs have an incredible sense of smell.
-Sniffing is important for all dogs as it has physiological benefits and slows down their heart rate.
+Sniffing has physiological benefits and slows down your dog’s heart rate.

 While a dog can’t see the colors of the rainbow, they have wider peripheral vision than we do and are great at catching movement in low light.